 Abu al-Hasan realized he was in trouble when the Portuguese fleet cut off his supply line, so he ordered a costly full assault on Tarifa on October 10, which failed and badly weakened his army.
 When he got word of the approaching Castilian-Portuguese relief force, he raised the siege and prepared to meet it.
 On the night of October 29, Alfonso XI ordered a contingent of his forces to ride around the Marinid lines and enter Tarifa; Abu al-Hasan had given orders to his men to prevent something like this from happening, but the Castilians got into the fortress anyway and, to make matters worse, nobody ever seems to have let Abu al-Hasan know that it happened.

 On October 30, Alfonso XI’s men faced off against Abu al-Hasan’s Marinids while Alfonso IV’s Portuguese forces fought Yusuf I’s Granadans.
-Jesus Christ, that’s quite a sentence.
-Anyway, Alfonso XI looked to be in a bit of trouble, until the forces he’d sent into Tarifa charged out of the city, routed Abu al-Hasan’s camp, and then attacked his main army from the rear.
+Initially Alfonso XI looked to be in a bit of trouble, until the forces he’d sent into Tarifa the night before charged out of the city, routed Abu al-Hasan’s camp, and then attacked the Marinid army from the rear.
 Alfonso IV had less trouble with the Granadans, and so the battle was a total Castilian-Portuguese victory.
-Aside from it being the last time a Muslim North African power tried to invade Iberia, the battle is noteworthy for the violence the Christians inflicted on the Muslim camp, where they’re said to have killed many of Abu al-Hasan’s wives.
+Aside from it being the last time a Muslim North African power tried to invade Iberia, Río Salado is noteworthy for the violence the Christians inflicted on the Muslim camp, where they’re said to have killed many of Abu al-Hasan’s wives.
 Both Abu al-Hasan and Yusuf made it back to Algeciras, and Abu al-Hasan continued from there to Gibraltar and on to Morocco, never to return.